 The solution uses the following principles:

+- Single registration is supported:

-- Single registration: The supporting both 5GS and 6GS maintains only one active mobility management registration (RM state) with the network at a time and the UE is either in 5GC NAS mode or in 6GC NAS mode depending on whether it is accessing over NR or over 6GR respectively.
+- The supporting both 5GS and 6GS maintains only one active mobility management registration (RM state) with the network at a time and the UE is either in 5GC NAS mode or in 6GC NAS mode depending on whether the UE is served by 5GS or 6GS.

-- The UE is accessing the network either over 6GR (6G-RAN) or over NR (NG-RAN).
-Concurrent access to both 6GR and NR is not supported.
+- The UE is accessing either 6GS over 6GR (6G-RAN) or 5GS over NR (NG-RAN).
+Concurrent access to both 6GS and 5GS is not supported.

 - The network keeps only one mobility context for the UE either in 5GS or 6GS.
 The NF which holds the mobility context for the UE is registered at the UDM.

-- Combined CN nodes are used to support interworking between 5GS and 6GS: combined-PCF, combined-SMF, combined-UPF, combined-UDM/UDR, combined-NRF.
+- Combined 5G/6G UPF and 5G/6G SMF nodes (or similar nodes in 6G CN) are used to support interworking between 5GS and 6GS.

-- It shall be possible to deploy a 5G AMF and a 6G AMF as separate nodes or as a combined node (combined-AMF).
+- IP address is preserved during the transfer of the PDU session between 5GS and 6GS.

+NOTE 1: combined node means the interfaces between 5G/6G functions is not specified.

+Editor's Note: whether other 5G and 6G nodes are combined or separate is FFS and depends on the conclusions in KI#1 and other Key Issues.

+-

-- If the 5G AMF and 6G AMF are deployed in separate nodes, the transfer of mobility context is based on the procedures defined on N14 reference point for inter-AMF mobility.
+- The transfer of mobility context between 5G and 6G AMF is based on the procedures defined on N14 reference point for inter-AMF mobility.

-- If the 5G AMF and 6G AMF are deployed in a combined node, the combined-AMF selection is done in the RAN: During the RRC setup procedure via 6GR, a 6G-capable UE provides a capability indication (e.g., a parameter indicating 6G NAS capability to the 6G-gNB.
-The 6G-gNB uses this parameter to select a combined-AMF rather than a legacy 5G AMF for the UE.

-- If the 5G AMF and 6G AMF are deployed in a combined node, Inter-RAT mobility can be supported within the combined-AMF.
+-

 - It is not required for all NF instances (e.g. SMF instances) in the network to support interworking between 5GS and 6GS.
 When interworking is needed, NRF services are used to discover NFs supporting interworking between 5GS and 6GS (i.e. a combined node is selected).

+NOTE 2: The above assumes a combined NRF supporting 5G and 6G services.

 - When NG-RAN is referred in the solution, only NR is considered and the E-UTRA is not considered.

-- a 6G AMF interfaces with a 3GPP Access RAN that is a 6G-RAN i.e. using 6GR.

-Editor’s Note: The term "6G-RAN" will be aligned with RAN groups.